-For 'quasi-dipolar' components with $dip(IC_n) > 85\%$ and especially for 'near-dipolar' components with $dip(IC_n) > \sim 95\%$ , the position and orientation of their equivalent dipole is likely to mark the estimated location of the component source (with an accuracy depending on the quality of the decomposition and the accuracy of the forward-problem head model used to fit the dipole model).
-As shown in Figure 3 of (Artoni et al., 2014), ICs with $dip(IC_n) > 85\%$ have the lower likelihood of also having a low quality index (meaning they have stability to resampling).
+For 'quasi-dipolar' components with dip $IC_n$ 85% and especially for 'near-dipolar' components with dip $IC_n$ 95%, the position and orientation of their equivalent dipole is likely to mark the estimated location of the component source (with an accuracy depending on the quality of the decomposition and the accuracy of the forward-problem head model used to fit the dipole model).
+As shown in Fig. 3 of Artoni et al. (2014), ICs with dip $IC_n$ 85% have the lower likelihood of also having a low quality index (meaning they have stability to resampling).
 In other words, highly dipolar ICs are more likely to be stable than low dipolar ICs.
-As in (Delorme et al., 2012) and (Artoni et al., 2014), here we define "decomposition dipolarity" as the number of ICs with a dipolarity value higher than a given threshold (e.g., 85%, 95%).
+As in Delorme et al. (2012) and Artoni et al. (2014), here we define "decomposition dipolarity" as the number of ICs with a dipolarity value higher than a given threshold (e.g., 85%, 95%).

 To test how preliminary principal PCA subspace selection affects the capability of ICA to extract meaningful artifact and brain components from EEG data, we applied ICA decomposition to each subject's dataset (i) after applying PCA and retaining 85%, 95%, or 99% of the data variance (PCA85ICA, PCA95ICA, PCA99ICA); (ii) by performing ICA decomposition without preliminary PCA (ICA-Only); or (iii) by applying PCA directly with no subsequent ICA (PCA-Only).
-In each case, we sorted quasi-dipolar ICs (defined here as $dip(IC_n) > 85\%$ ) into non-brain ("artifact") and "brain" subsets, depending on the location of the model equivalent dipole.
-The artifact subspace was mainly comprised of recurring, spatial stereotyped (i.e., originating from a spatially fixed source) neck muscle activities or ocular movements.
-Example results for one subject are shown in Figure 2.
+In each case, we sorted quasi-dipolar ICs (defined here as dip ICn 85%) into non-brain ("artifact") and "brain" subsets, depending on the location of the model equivalent dipole.
+The artifact subspace was mainly comprised of recurring, spatially stereotyped (i.e., originating from a spatially fixed source) neck muscle activities or ocular movements.
+Example results for one subject are shown in Fig. 2.

 How does PCA preprocessing affect IC dipolarity?

-After rejecting the null hypothesis of data Gaussianity using a Kolmogorov Smirnov test (significance $\alpha=0.05$ ), we statistically compared the number of dipolar ( $dip(IC_n) > 85\%$ ) and quasi-dipolar ( $dip(IC_n) > 95\%$ )) ICs, produced on average across subjects by PCA-Only, ICA-Only, PCA85ICA, PCA95ICA, PCA99ICA.
-We used a Kruskal-Wallis test followed by a Tuckey's honest significant difference criterion for post-hoc comparison (Figure 3, left panel).
+After rejecting the null hypothesis of data Gaussianity using a Kolmogorov Smirnov test (significance 0 05), we statistically compared the number of dipolar (dip IGn 85%) and quasi-dipolar (dip ICn 95%) ICs, produced on average across subjects by PCA-Only, ICA-Only, PCA85ICA, PCA95ICA, PCA99ICA.
+We used a Kruskal-Wallis test followed by a Tuckey's honest significant difference criterion for post-hoc comparison (Fig. 3, left panel).

 To avoid limiting the generalizability of the results to dipolarity value thresholds of 85% and 95%, we also compared the number of ICs with dipolarities larger than a range of thresholds ranging from 80% to 99% in 1% increments.
-In particular, we performed the following comparisons: (i) PCA-Only versus PCA85ICA; (ii) PCA85ICA versus PCA95ICA; (iii) PCA95ICA versus PCA99ICA; (iv) PCA99ICA versus ICA-Only.
+In particular, we performed the following comparisons: (i) PCA-Only versus PCA85ICA; (ii) PCA85ICA versus PCA95ICA; (iii) PCA95ICA versus PCA99ICA; (iv) PCA95ICA versus PCA95ICA; (iii) PCA95ICA versus PCA99ICA; (iv) PCA99ICA versus ICA-Only.
 We used a Wilcoxon signed rank test and reported the p-value for each dipolarity threshold value.
-A significant p-value at some threshold T implies there were significantly different numbers of ICs with dipolarity above T between conditions (PCA-Only versus PCA85ICA; PCA85ICA versus PCA95ICA).
-This test enabled us to determine the exact dipolarity threshold above which the comparisons became non-significant, that is the 'significant dipolarity-difference' point for each comparison (Figure 3, right panel).
+A significant p-value at some threshold T implies that there were significantly different numbers of ICs with dipolarity above T between conditions (PCA-Only versus PCA85ICA; PCA85ICA versus PCA95ICA).
+This test enabled us to determine the exact dipolarity threshold above which the comparisons became non-significant, that is the 'significant dipolarity-difference' point for each comparison (Fig. 3, right panel).

-We then estimated the probability density function (pdf) for dipolarity values across subjects in PCA-Only, PCA95ICA, PCA99ICA and ICA-Only conditions using kernel density estimation

-1 (Bowman and Azzalini, 1997) with a Gaussian kernel, which minimizes the (L2) mean integrated squared 2 error (Silverman, 1986).
-We then estimated the median and skewness of the distribution (Figure 4).
+We then estimated the probability density function (pdf) for dipolarity values across subjects in PCA-Only, PCA85ICA, PCA95ICA, $PCA{99}ICA$ and ICA-Only conditions using kernel density estimation (Bowman and Azzalini, 1997) with a Gaussian kernel, which minimizes the (L2) mean integrated squared error (Silverman, 1986).
+We then estimated the median and skewness of the distribution (Fig. 4).